 Shifting out of the stress response is an important first step for countering the physiological effects of anxiety, and yoga provides some simple and effective tools.

 * Child's pose and tree pose (in photo to the left) calm the mind and can be done by almost anyone anywhere.
 Read about the postures and one young man's experience using yoga and meditation to manage his anxiety here.

 * Yoga mudras are symbolic gestures practiced with the hands and fingers that activate particular brain centers and facilitate the flow of energy in the subtle body.
-Try using the Lotus Mudra (in photo to the right) while activating gratitude (details here).
+Try using the Lotus Mudra (in photo below) while activating gratitude (details here).